Jodi McKay: Leader of the Opposition

 Following Labor's defeat in the 2019 election, the party leader, Michael Daley, resigned, and McKay expressed interest in running for the leadership.
 A leadership vote was held in June 2019, and McKay was elected as the leader of the NSW Labor Party, defeating Kogarah MP Chris Minns, winning 58.0% of the Labor caucus vote, and 63.0% of rank and file party membership vote.
 She thereby became the 39th NSW Leader of the Opposition, marking the first time that the premier and opposition leader in New South Wales were both women.
 McKay revealed her shadow ministry on 3 July 2019.

 Following Labor's defeat at the Upper Hunter by-election in May 2021, McKay faced a possible leadership challenge.
 On 25 May 2021, Shadow Treasurer Walt Secord resigned from her shadow cabinet, saying that it was "well-known that Jodi McKay and [he] have disagreed on key policy, parliamentary and strategic decisions and directions" and that he can no longer serve under her.
 The following day, a file titled 'Why Chris Minns and Jamie Clements can never run the NSW Labor Party' was circulated from the office of the party deputy leader, Yasmin Catley.
 Minns, who was the Shadow Minister for Transport, was disappointed with the lack of explanation or communication from McKay and Catley over the file circulation and also resigned from the shadow cabinet.
 Facing pressure to unite the party, McKay resigned as party leader on 28 May 2021.
 Minns then became party leader a week later.
 McKay was offered a frontbench position by Minns in his shadow ministry but she declined.

-On 17 October 2021, McKay announced that she had advised the Speaker of the New South Wales Legislative Assembly of her intention to resign as member for Strathfield, which will trigger a by-election to fill the vacancy.
+On 17 October 2021, McKay announced that she had advised the Speaker of the New South Wales Legislative Assembly of her intention to resign as member for Strathfield, which would trigger a by-election to fill the vacancy.
 She officially resigned on 31 December 2021.